LouisStefanuto/my-site/docs/blog/posts/08_alphafold2_part3.md

 ### Atom-wise prediction

 In the end, a shallow ResNet predicts the $\cos$ and $\sin$ of each torsion angle.
 This approach avoids the discontinuity encountered with direct predictions in $[0, 2\pi]$.
-An auxiliary loss also encourages an unit norm of the raw vector.
+An auxiliary loss also encourages a unit norm of the raw vector.

 Extra work is also required to disambiguate rigid groups that are symmetric, and for which multiple structures are acceptable equivalent solutions.